danobi/dxuuu.xyz/src/wait-pid.md

      perror("epoll_ctl");
 ```

 and see if it works.
-Run
+Run:

 ```
 $ ./a.out 9001